tatigabru/kaggle-rsna/README.md

 ### Reproducing the experiments
 Set up your own path ways in config.py.

-You can run pretty much everything with:
+You can run train_runner.py with bash scripts:
 ```bash
 run_experiments.sh
 ```